About Legacy

 Statement of Faith

 Legacy Church holds to a conservative theological position, affirming the historical and orthodox doctrines of the Christian faith as revealed in Scripture.
 We believe in the absolute authority and sufficiency of the Bible, uphold a biblical sexual ethic, and maintain traditional views on marriage, gender, and the sanctity of life.
 We reject any cultural trend that seeks to redefine core Christian beliefs.
 Our commitment is to stand firm on God's truth while walking in love and grace.
+Our desire is to stand firm in truth while we walk in humility, grace, and love because Jesus is full of both.

 The Scriptures